HELVE/H_OVERVIEW/README.md

 - make large scale creative technology interactive projects
 - establish a safe space to experiment either solo or in a team

+MY PURPOSE AS A PERSON_
+- Self-expression / Creativity
+- Enabling people to figure out and express their true selves
+- Gather likeminded people so they thrive together

+MY PURPOSE AS METABRANDS_
+- Helve AVR: build a foundation to explore and experiment with new ways of communication and expression
+- Hitech Crime: educate via entertainment as a hook how to transform negativity into a positive drive for growth
+- Kannibal: give people ability to be separate/hidden

 > Transmedia Experience Division

 > Future Tracing Division